Hugo-Leung/jpsi-paper/README.md

 # J/psi paper
-To compile, simple type
+To compile, simply use
 ```
 latexmk
 ```
-the output files would be in the `build` directory
+the output files would be written to the `build` directory

 ## file struture
-The figures should be placed under `figures` directory
+Figures should be placed under `figures` directory

 ## comments
 Comments in the tex files are handled by [todonotes](https://tug.ctan.org/macros/latex/contrib/todonotes/todonotes.pdf).
 To add a comment, please use